sbb-design-systems/digital.sbb.ch/src/en/design-system/lean/components/datepicker/variants-states.md

   title: 'Date picker, calender layer'
 }) }}

-The tab sequence within the calender layer is defined as follows:{.lead}
+The tab sequence within the calender layer is defined as follows: {.lead}
 1. Previous month
 2. Next month
 3. Previous year
 4. Next year
 5. range of the individual days.
-If the focus is on the range of days, it is possible to navigate left, right, up and down within the days using the arrow keys.{.lead}
+If the focus is on the range of days, it is possible to navigate left, right, up and down within the days using the arrow keys. {.lead}

 ## Specifications
 {{ specificationLinks({